honkita/ArtPortfolio/README.md

 The only files that basic user modification is needed are the following:

-- "IconsLinks.json", a file to icons that are used from the FontAwesome Library (free version)

-- "Buttons.json", a file that contains all the buttons that the user wants on their LinkHub
+- "Buttons.json": A file that contains all the buttons that the user wants on their LinkHub

+- "IconsLinks.json": A file to icons that are used from the FontAwesome Library (free version)

+- "userInfo.json": A file to the user's information.

 ## FAQ